redis/redis-doc/topics/lua-api.md

 This function is only available from the context of the `FUNCTION LOAD` command.
 When called, it registers a function to the loaded library.
-The function can be called either with positional argument or with named arguments.
+The function can be called either with positional or named arguments.

 #### <a name="redis.register_function_pos_args"></a> positional arguments: `redis.register_functio(name, callback)`

-The first argument to `redis.register_functio` is a Lua string representing the function name.
+The first argument to `redis.register_function` is a Lua string representing the function name.
-The second argument to `redis.register_functio` is a Lua function.
+The second argument to `redis.register_function` is a Lua function.

-Usage Example:
+Usage example:

 ```
 redis> FUNCTION LOAD Lua mylib "redis.register_function('noop', function() end)"